Free Things to Do in London

 Take a Stroll Along the Embankment

 Discover London’s Embankment for a cost-free afternoon.
-Hop on the tube to the Embankment station and wander along the River Thames, soaking in panoramic views of iconic landmarks such as the London Eye.
-For a unique viewing point, visit the top floor of One New Change, and enjoy free views of St. Paul’s Cathedral from its roof terrace.
-Once you’ve taken in the views, sit back and enjoy an ice cream while watching the lively performances of street artists or explore the Victoria Embankment Gardens.
+Hop on the tube to Embankment station and wander along the River Thames, soaking in panoramic views of iconic landmarks such as the lastminute.com London Eye.
+For a unique viewing point, visit the top floor of One New Change and enjoy free views of St. Paul’s Cathedral from its roof terrace.
+Once you’ve taken in the views, sit back and enjoy an ice cream while watching the lively performances of street artists, or explore the Victoria Embankment Gardens.
+This is one of the best free sightseeing experiences in London.

 Best Parks in London

 London is packed with green spaces that offer a variety of activities for locals and tourists to enjoy without spending a penny.
-Each park and garden has something to offer, here are our favourites.
+Each park and garden has something different to offer.
+Here are our favourite parks to visit in London:

 Hyde Park

 Enjoy a leisurely walk through Hyde Park in central London, easily accessible via nearby tube stations such as Hyde Park Corner, Knightsbridge, and Marble Arch.
 While there, don’t miss the Serpentine Galleries, a complimentary contemporary art venue nestled alongside the Serpentine Lake that winds through the park.
-If the sun is out, you can rent a rowboat or pedal boat for a cruise along the lake.
+If the sun is out, you can rent a rowboat or pedal boat for a cruise along the lake; a cheap London activity that’s great for kids.

 Regent’s Park

 Hop on the tube to Regent’s Park or Baker Street station to explore Regent’s Park, home to the Queen Mary Rose Garden, boasting London’s largest collection of roses.
-While the entrance isn’t free, you can visit Regent’s Park Zoo, housing over 755 species of animals.
-During summer, be sure to catch one of the unique performances at the Open-Air Theatre, including family-friendly shows.
-Or, simply enjoy a picnic or play sports in the park for a relaxing afternoon.
+Entering Regent’s Park is free, but there are attractions within in that you’ll need to buy tickets for, such as London Zoo (buy your London Zoo tickets here) – theatre lovers can also pay to catch one of the unique performances at the Open-Air Theatre in summer.
+Or, if you want to keep it cheap, simply enjoy a picnic or play sports in the park for one of the best free activities in London.

 Kensington Gardens